 This National Curriculum comprises of:

-English, Mathematics, Science, History, Geography, Design and Technology, Art, Music, Physical Ed cation (PE), Computing and Modern Foreign Languages
+English, Mathematics, Science, History, Geography, Design and Technology, Art, Music, Physical Education (PE), Personal, Social and Health Education (PSHE), Computing and Modern Foreign Languages.

-Some elements of the curriculum are taught by specialists these include Sports and Music and French for children in years 2 - 6
+Some elements of the curriculum are taught by specialists.

-There is also an annual curriculum evening for parents, held in the Autumn term where the school shares more detailed information on the curriculum.
+There is also an annual curriculum evening for parents, held in the Autumn term, where the school shares more detailed information about the curriculum.

 ‘WOW' Days and Themed Weeks